Chechen genocide: 19th century

 Chechnya finally fell in July 1859.
 By that time, it had repeatedly become the theater of the devastating expeditions of the imperial troops, so that at times its inhabitants really had to eat grass, as Yermolov once foresaw.

+Concurrent with the Circassian genocide, the Chechens were evicted in large numbers, and while many came back, the former Chechen lowlands lacked their historical Chechen populations for a long period until Chechens were settled in the region during the return from their 1944–1957 deportation to Central Asia.
+The Arshtins, at that time a (debatably) separate people, were completely wiped out as a distinct group: according to official documents, 1,366 Arshtin families disappeared (i.e. either fled or were killed) and only 75 families remained.
+Additionally, in 1860–1861 the Russian army forced a series of evictions of lands in the central Caucasus, forcing about 10,000 Circassians, 22,000 Chechens and additionally a significant number of Muslim Ossetians out and to Turkey.
+In addition another 5,000 Chechen families were sent to Turkey in 1865.

 20th century

-On February 23, 1944, Operation Lentil began, the total deportation of Chechens and Ingush to Central Asia, which became the largest and most brutal ethnic deportation in the history of the USSR.
-The Soviet authorities accused the Chechens and Ingush of betrayal of Motherland in the form of the transfer of many of them to the side of Nazi Germany that attacked the USSR.
+On February 23, 1944, Operation Lentil began, the total deportation of Chechens and Ingush to Central Asia, which became the largest and most brutal ethnic deportation in the history of the Soviet Union.
+The Soviet authorities accused the Chechens and Ingush of betrayal of Motherland in the form of the transfer of many of them to the side of Nazi Germany that attacked the Soviet Union.
 In reality, there was no mass cooperation with the Germans in Checheno-Ingushetia, since there was "no one to cooperate with": the Nazis were able to briefly seize only the city of Malgobek, at that time inhabited mainly by Russians.

 Of the 496,460 (according to other sources, 520,055) Chechens and Ingush deported in 1944, by January 1949 there were 364,220 people registered.
-At the same time, up to 48% of the Chechen-Ingush special contingent were children under age 16.
+At the same time, up to 48% of the Chechen-Ingush special contingent were children under the age 16.

 Survivors of the deportation recall being transported in cold and often overcrowded "calf" wagons without toilets.
 The dead along the way were thrown out or hastily buried in the snow.
 Upon arrival, the Chechens and Ingush were faced with a lack of basic living conditions.
 The help officially due to them reached few people and was insufficient.
 The exiles ate grasses, garbage, eggs and chicks of wild birds and other animals, collected fallen wheat heads and grains, resorted to theft, and begged for alms.
 Representatives of the authorities, and at first the local population, among whom a rumor was allegedly spread that "cannibals" were being brought to them, were suspicious of the special immigrants.
 The latter were called "betrayers", "traitors to the homeland", "enemies of the people", "bandits", "beasts".